kaaengine/kaa/docs/reference/engine.rst

 .. method:: Engine.change_scene(new_scene)

     Use this method to change the active scene.
 Only one scene can be active at a time.

-All non-active scenes are 'frozen' (their :code:`update()` method is not called).
+    Active scene is being rendered by the renedrer and has its :code:`update()` method called.

+    A non-avtive scene remains 'frozen': it does not lose state (no objects are ever removed by deactivating a Scene) but its :code:`update()` method is not being called and nothing is being rendered.

     Example of having two scenes and toggling between them: